Stocks slip as first big week of earnings heads to a finish | WTOP

 OVERSEAS: Markets in Asia fell.
 China’s economic growth sank to a 26-year low in the latest quarter and shoved the Shanghai Composite index 1.3% lower.
 The world’s second-largest economy is dealing with a slowdown in consumer demand and economic growth brought on partly by the damaging trade war with the U.S.

-European markets were flat.
+European markets slid.
 Britain’s Parliament is preparing for a vote on the latest proposed deal covering its exit from the European Union.
 Britain is set to leave the trading block on Oct.
 31. The vote is expected to take place at a rare sitting of Parliament on Saturday.

 EARNINGS: Investors mostly applauded the opening round of company earnings this week and temporarily brushed aside worries over the ongoing U.S.-China trade war.
 Health insurer UnitedHealth Group reported solid earnings, as did Netflix.